mmaitland300/sofware_building_tutorial/README.md

-# Building Your First Graphical File Manager in Python (Revised)
+# Building a Graphical File Manager in Python

 Welcome to your first project in building “real” software!
 In this guide, you’ll create a desktop application using Python and Tkinter that will allow you to create, view/edit, and delete text files.
 We’ll explain each concept step by step, provide practical code examples, and dive into how your program interacts with the operating system (Linux Mint).
 Let’s get started!